 How to Install Ceramic Tile Over Different Floor Surfaces

-If you are installing ceramic tile over another surface, you need to follow specific recommendations and steps to make sure there will be proper bonding.
-Ceramic tile over wood, tile, concrete or vinyl should be installed by using certain products that will allow the right adhesion between surfaces.
-Always be sure that the existing surface has been cleaned and leveled.
+If you are installing ceramic tile over another surface, it is important to follow specific recommendations and steps to make sure there will be proper bonding.
+Ceramic tile over wood, tile, concrete, or vinyl should be installed by using appropriate products that will allow the right adhesion between surfaces.
+Always be sure the existing surface has been cleaned and leveled.

-Before installing ceramic tile over existing tile you will need to roughen the existing ceramic tile surface to produce a rougher surface where the new ceramic will grip on to.
+Before installing ceramic tile over the existing tile you will need to roughen the existing ceramic tile surface to produce a better grip for the new ceramic tile.
 It is recommended to sand the floor using 80-grit sandpaper.
-After the tile has been sanded, clean and remove all particles and dust, before applying a floor leveler product.
-The floor leveler product will fill in grout lines and level the surface completely for the new tile application.
-Use a thin-set to install ceramic tile over existing tiles.
-Consider that doors, cabinets, and other hardware might be reworked or replaced with new ones to compensate for the height reduction.
-Latex or epoxy type mortars are best for installing tile over tile.
+After the tile has been sanded, clean and remove all particles and dust before applying a floor leveler product to fill in grout lines and level the surface completely for the new tile application.
+Use a thin-set product to install ceramic tile over existing tiles.
+This is a mixture of cement, fine-grain sand, and water that will adhere the new tile to the old.
+When it comes to mortar, latex or epoxy options are best for installing tile over tile.
+Also, consider that doors, cabinets, and other hardware might need to be reworked or replaced with new ones to compensate for the higher floor.

 Installing Over Existing Vinyl